Automatic-Ingest-Digital-Archives/Digital-Repair-Cafe/index.md

 Obsolete media are all the media containing digital data that still work technically, but which can no longer be read by modern computers.
 Examples include 5.25-inch floppy disks, Zip disks, magneto-optical disks and various tape formats.

 [Contact Maarten Savels (Amsab-ISG)](mailto:maarten.savels@amsab.be?subject=Digital%20Repair%20Cafe) for more information about the project.
-Contact [Nastasia Vanderperren (meemoo)](mailto:nastasia.vanderperren@meemoo.be?subject=Digital%20Repair%20Cafe) and Lode Scheers for information about the workflows and manuals.
+Contact [meemoo](mailto:info@meemoo.be?subject=Digital%20Repair%20Cafe) for information about the workflows and manuals.

 ## Manuals